-Well, despite a stunning new design and a snazzy AI-enhanced camera, our hands on with the new P20 left us cold.
-Now that we’ve had more time with it, and its bigger and pricier sibling the Huawei P20 Pro, our initial assessment has proved mostly correct.
+Well, despite a stunning new design and a snazzy AI-enhanced camera, our hands on with the new P20 left us a little cold.
+Now that we’ve fully reviewed it, and its bigger and pricier sibling the Huawei P20 Pro, our initial assessment has proved mostly correct.

 Don’t get us wrong, the Huawei P20 is a great phone in its own right, but it hasn’t moved far enough from the P10 to be a properly enticing buy for 2018 - especially when all the features we wanted have been implemented on the Pro and left off the spec sheet for the smaller phone.